bprin87/Times-Table-Generator/README.md

 # Times-Table-Generator
-Multiplication game which generates sums at random.
+Simple multiplication game which generates sums at random.

 The game has been built using HTML, CSS, and JavaScript.
+Initially the idea was to create a random quote generator but I wanted to build something a bit more interesting in order to improve my knowledge of the Document Object Model.

 Here's a demonstration: